MiguelitoM/Mountains-And-Valleys/README.md

 ### Tests

-To ensure the correctness of the functions, automated tests are provided using the `pytest` framework.
+Automated tests are provided using the `pytest` framework.

 1. Install the testing module:
 ```bash